mohit-sharma-87/starter-azure-function-mongodb/README.md

 }
 ```

-Now we can query our database to count total number of movies in the collection as shown below.
+ We can query our database for total number of movies in the collection as shown below.

 ```java
 long totalRecords=database.getCollection(COLLECTION_NAME).countDocuments();